andrealaspina/galerkin/README.md

 ### Error Norms 📈

-When developing novel finite element formulations, it is crucial to perform comprehensive error assessment to validate **model accuracy**.
-The framework supports multiple error norms:
+When developing novel finite element formulations, it is crucial to perform a comprehensive error assessment to validate **model accuracy**.
+The framework supports multiple **error norms**:

 - `Number` (i.e. scalar) norm computed in relative terms as
 ```math